sushilsingh94/MyVoice/README.md

 # MyVoice
 My Voice Commands

-This app is basically does all job over android device using voice commands.
+This app basically does all job over android device using voice commands.